-I. CENTERS AND INSTITUTIONS AT CSU SAN MARCOS
+I. CENTERS AND INSTITUTES AT CSU SAN MARCOS

-According to CSU Executive Order No. 729 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
+According to CSU Executive Order No. 751 (July 5, 2000), "Centers, institutes and similar organizations are entities affiliated with California State University campuses to offer non-credit instruction, information, or other services beyond the campus community, to public or private agencies or individuals."
 Such entities may exist under a number of names such as "institute," "center," "office," "research group," "council," "bureau," "field station," "consortium," "archives," or "museum."
-These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform public service, or provide special training.
-This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs and which also use the term "Center."
+These entities (herein collectively referred to as "centers and institutes") facilitate the conduct and dissemination of research, perform educational public service, or provide special training.
+This document does not apply to central administrative or service units such as the Writing Center, or the Faculty Center, which serve campus-wide academic programs, time-limited externally funded activities, or CSU Initiatives and which also use the term “Institute” or "Center.”

-Centers and institutes report administratively to the associate vice president for research (AVPR), in Academic Affairs, who is the provost's designee as appropriate administrator for centers and institutes.
-The AVPR will oversee, publicize, and promote their activities, and will work collaboratively with the centers and institutes to set appropriate goals for success and sustainability.
-The AVPR will coordinate the periodic evaluation of centers and institutes.
+Centers and institutes report administratively to the President (or the President’s designee) as the appropriate administrator for centers and institutes.
+The appropriate administrator will oversee, publicize, and promote their activities, and will work collaboratively with the centers and institutes to set appropriate goals for success and sustainability.
+The appropriate administrator will coordinate the periodic evaluation of centers and institutes.

 The principal reason for establishing a center or institute is to bring into focus the communication, learning, research, or other efforts of faculty, students, and staff interested in an area of study or service not normally offered by a single academic department or program.
-A center or institute can enhance service and professional development opportunities for students, faculty, and staff; build links with government, industry and community organizations; foster interdisciplinary work; aid in obtaining external support; and complement the instructional program.
+A center or institute can enhance service and professional development opportunities for students, faculty, and staff; build links with government, industry, and community organizations; foster interdisciplinary work; aid in obtaining external support; and complement the instructional program.

-Affiliation of centers and institutes with the university connotes performance of the activity in the name of and with the endorsement of the university.
-University centers and institutes promote internal and external recognition of the university's activities, and provide opportunities for students, staff, and faculty to extend the mission of the university.
+Affiliation of centers and institutes with the University connotes performance of the activity in the name of and with the endorsement of the University.
+University centers and institutes promote internal and external recognition of the University's activities, and provide opportunities for students, staff, and faculty to extend the mission of the University.

 In general, institutes tend to be larger and more complex organizations than centers, which in turn tend to have more focused missions than institutes.
 Centers may, for example, be housed administratively under institutes.

+A campus entity proposed as an “institute” or a “center” should be reviewed for its applicability to this policy.
+The administrative lead of such an entity should submit documentation outlining its functions to the appropriate administrator.
+The appropriate administrator, in consultation with the Provost, will review the documentation and make a recommendation to the President.
+The President will make the decision regarding the entity’s applicability to this policy.

 II.
 PROCEDURES FOR OFFICIAL RECOGNITION OF A CENTER OR INSTITUTE

-Recognition as a center or institute defines administrative, fiscal, and legal responsibilities of both the university and the organization, thus reducing personal, financial, and legal risks for the associated faculty and for the university.
-The following course of events is normally expected for a center or institute to obtain official recognition.
+Recognition as a center or institute defines administrative, fiscal, and legal responsibilities of both the University and the organization, thus reducing personal, financial, and legal risks for the associated faculty and for the University.
+The following course of events is expected for a center or institute to obtain official recognition.

 A. Working proposal development.
 Normally an officially recognized center or institute is the result of a collaborative proposal from faculty.
-The founders of a center or institute should begin by meeting with the associate vice president for research (AVPR) to discuss and refine the following concepts:
+The founders of a center or institute should begin by meeting with the appropriate administrator to:

-outline the scope of the center or institute,
+outline the scope of the center or institute;

-describe its relationship to the mission of the institution
+describe its relationship to the mission of the institution;

-show how the center or institute better serves the needs outlined than the existing departmental, school, or university organization, and
+show how the center or institute better serves the outlined needs than an existing departmental, school, or university organization; and

-explore the proposed financial and other support obligations of the university to the center or institute.
+explore the proposed financial and other support obligations of the University to the center or institute.